Treatment Leads with Race

 NMAC Treatment Division Programs

-As the PrEP landscape begins to shift, there is a need for clear and concise policies to allow us to provide guidance and set long term standards.
-With the rise of HIV infections among gay men of color, it is crucial to educate not only young Black and Latino MSM but also health navigators and service providers.
+As the PrEP landscape begins to shift, there is a need for clear and concise policies to allow us to provide guidance and set long-term standards.
+With the rise of HIV diagnoses among gay men of color, it is crucial to educate not only young Black and Latino MSM but also health navigators and service providers.
 They must learn about policies that facilitate access to PrEP, related services, cost, and access points.
-Cost service and access issues vary at the local, state and federal level.
-In order to address these, NMAC will bring stakeholders together to combine their resources and help implement a set of plans and community goals.
+Cost, service and access issues vary at the local, state and federal level.
+In order to address these issues, NMAC has brought stakeholders together to combine their resources and help implement a set of plans and community goals.
 In 2018, we shall release a best practices guide as it relates to PrEP deliver in communities of color.

 NMAC defines social drivers as factors outside of an individual that directly or indirectly influence an individual’s risk of being exposed to HIV and/or the negative health outcomes of those people already living with HIV.
 These forces are often applied at a community level and propelled by structural factors.
 This means that interventions must occur at the community and structural levels to impact individuals in the population.
 In this phase, NMAC takes a holistic approach to the realities of people’s lives and integrates their concerns with our urgency to end the HIV epidemic in communities of color.